patternfly/training-scenarios/react-components/select/step4.md

-Begin customizing the select component.
-There are many options available to customize the select component and its options.
+Customize the `select` component.
+There are many options available to customize the `select` component and its options.

 One such customization, for both typeahead and multiple typeahead variants, is custom filtering.